Fil314/MyWebPage/README.md

 # MyWebPage
-My first webpage with some basic feetures.
+My first webpage with some basic features.
+Is don't know yet what it's gonna look like.
+Just trying things...